Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Finite sample performance

-Different values of the shape parameter $\delta=\{1/4, 1/2, 3/4\}$ as well as various values of Kendall's tau $\tau=\{0.5, 0.7, 0.9\}$ were considered to assess their influence on the power.
-One can observe that for large value of $\tau$ or $n$, the power of the tests increase, and they reach their maximum at $\delta=1/2$.
+\n Different values of the shape parameter $\delta=\{1/4, 1/2, 3/4\}$ as well as various values of Kendall's tau $\tau=\{0.5, 0.7, 0.9\}$ were considered to assess their influence on the power.
+A quick inspection of Tables~\ref{table:2} and~\ref{table:3}, one can observe that for large value of $\tau$ or $n$, the power of the tests increase, and they reach their maximum at $\delta=1/2$.
 Under all circumstances, the proposed tests outperform the empirical copulas tests or their differences are negligible.
-Further, the improvement of $T_{n}$ is the largest among the three statistics, it indicates that Bernstein smoothing works better for Kolmogorov-Smirnov type statistic ($T_n$) than for Cr\'amer von Mises type statistics ($R_n, S_n$) on these tests.
-Finally, combining the table of levels and power, it is safe to claim that the power of the tests are not affected by the empirical levels.
+Moreover, significant improvements are discerned in the effectiveness of $T_{n}$, especially when $\tau$ assumes large values.
+This implies that, in such cases, Bernstein smoothing demonstrates greater efficacy for the Kolmogorov-Smirnov type statistic $T_n$ compared to the Cram\'{e}r-von Mises type statistics $R_n$ and $S_n$.
+Finally, by combining the tables of level and power, it is safe to claim that the power of the tests is not affected by the empirical levels.

 Selecting the Bernstein order for each test is beyond the scope of this paper.
-However, one can plot the graph of Bernstein order in practice to choose an appropriate one as shown in Figure~\ref{fig:Order}.
-This figure depicts the power of the proposed tests as function of the Bernstein polynomial order $ m $ for asymmetric Gumbel copula model with $\delta=3/4, \tau=0.7$.
-From that figure, $R_{n, m}$ and $S_{n, m}$ experience a similar pattern as they are both Cr\'amer von Mises type statistic, the power seem like keeping stable as $m$ increasing.
-And $T_{n, m}$ decreases when $m$ is large.
-Overall, they outperform the empirical copulas tests when $m$ is not extremely small.
+However, to examine the effect of the Bernstein order $m$ on the power of the proposed procedures, one can plot the graph of the power as a function of $m$.
+Figure~\ref{fig:Order} depicts the power of the proposed tests as function of the Bernstein polynomial order $ m $ for asymmetric Gumbel-Hougaard copula model with shape parameter $\delta=3/4$ and Kendall's tau $\tau=0.7$.
+From that figure, it can be seen that $R_{n, m}$ and $S_{n, m}$ experience a similar pattern as they are both Cram\'er-von Mises type statistics and the power seems to be stable for increasing $m$.
+Unexpectedly, the power of the test based on $T_{n, m}$ decreases as $m$ goes up.
+Overall, they outperform the empirical copula tests when $m$ is not extremely small.
 It is noted that other asymmetric copulas have shown almost the same pattern, and are not reported here.
+A practical way to select an appropriate Bernstein order $m$ will be discussed in the next subsection.